Michigan Semi-Truck Accident Lawyer

 - Multiple parties are usually involved in a semi-truck accident claim, including the person(s) in the passenger vehicle, the semi-truck driver, the semi-truck owner/company, the semi-truck manufacturer and any distributors, suppliers or retailers.

-- Numerous insurance policies can be involved in a semi-truck claim.
+- Numerous insurance policies may be involved in a semi-truck claim.

 - Many survivors of semi-truck accidents have catastrophic injuries that require lifelong treatment and rehabilitation.

-- $2 million for the death of a 53-year-old man with a wife and three adult children in a semi-truck/motor vehicle collision.
+$2 million for the death of a 53-year-old man in a semi-truck/motor vehicle collision.

 Michigan Semi-Truck Accident Attorneys: We’ll Fight For Your Rights